amiangshu/replication-review-dynamics/README.md

-A Replication Package for Code Review Peer Pressure Study
+A Replication Package for "Review Dynamics and Its Impact on Software Quality: A Case Study of OpenStack and Qt"
 ===================
 # Environment
 - R version 3.5.1+